drone/docs/content/usage/overview.md

 # Local Testing

 Download the [command line tools](#) to build and test your code locally inside a Docker environment using the exact same build process as Drone.
-You should think of your `.drone.yml` file as the `docker-compose.yml` equivalent for repeatable, local testing.
+You should think of your `.drone.yml` file as a `docker-compose.yml` alternative that is optimized for repeatable, local testing.

 Command to execute a local build from the command line: